ncsu-geoforall-lab/open-science-course/topics/data.rst

         })
       });

-Now would be the time to reload the page in the web browser.
-After that we can add code to load our GeoJSON file before the code for OpenStreetMap::
+Now would be the time to reload the page in the web browser (usually Ctrl+R).
+If you don't see anything or something else is not right, you may want to explore developer tools in your web browser (see below).
+Than we can add code to load our GeoJSON file before the code for OpenStreetMap::

       var vectorSource = new ol.source.Vector({